Topfeel

 How to Select Woven Fabrics Based on Target Audience

 Travel brands often need water-resistant or quick-dry woven fabrics.
+Durability meets lightweight utility.

 Outdoor enthusiasts prefer ripstop textures with reinforced weaves.
+Strength is the priority here.

 Urban commuters lean toward sleek, lightweight materials with a soft hand feel.
+Aesthetics meet function.

-Define your target audience by age, lifestyle, and usage habits.
+1. Define your target audience by age, lifestyle, and usage habits.

-Match fabric durability and texture to those expectations.
+2. Match fabric durability and texture to those expectations.

-☑️ Don’t forget about climate—people in rainy regions won’t love absorbent fabrics.
+Don’t forget about climate—people in rainy regions won’t love absorbent fabrics.

-The Impact of Color: Custom Pantone Colors and Vibrant Options
+Custom Pantone & Vibrant Options

 Bright hues aren’t just eye candy—they’re strategic tools.
 Color psychology shows that blues build trust while reds spark excitement.
-This is where Pantone colors shine: they offer consistency across production runs and maintain brand integrity.

 • Custom shades help align with seasonal trends